Coconut3600/BB-Zero/UPDATES.md

 The final goal is ambitious: to face Profound, the absolute monster, the “Stockfish” of Spanish checkers.
 A handcrafted C++ engine with decades of tuning and raw speed.
 If BB‑Zero can compete — even a little — it will be a massive achievement.
 A true David vs. Goliath moment, built with one computer, homemade datasets, and stubborn scientific determination.

 BB‑Zero is ready.
 Now begins the brutal training phase: months of discipline, consistency, and almost obsessive persistence.
 No shortcuts, no miracles.
-Just a slow machine, a 15 MB brain, and the will to challenge Profound, the giant of giants.
+Just a slow python program, a 15 MB brain, and the will to challenge Profound, the giant of giants.
 From this moment on, the long battle begins… the training starts without stopping.

 ## Training Plan (Feb–Jun 2026)